tariqdaouda/pyGeno/README.rst

 .. code:: python

   from pyGeno.Genome import Genome
-  #the name of the snp set is defined inside the package
+  #the name of the snp set is defined inside the package's manifest.ini file
   dummy = Genome(name = 'GRCh37.75', SNPs = 'dummySRY')
   #you can also define a filter
   dummy = Genome(name = 'GRCh37.75', SNPs = 'dummySRY', SNPFilter = myFilter)